oneofhamy/Pixel-Pefect-2.5D-Edge-Shader-for-Godot/README.md

 ### What is a Super-Shader?

-A super shader is what I'm calling these absurdly long shader scripts that are super mult-use that I am creating as part of a larger, pixel art project.
+A super-shader is what I'm calling these absurdly long shader scripts that are super mult-use that I am creating as part of a larger, pixel art project.

 ## Installation